Waripora Bangil

 The Postal Index Number of the area is 193401, and its postal head office is located in Magam.
 The closest cities to the village are Srinagar, Budgam.
 The nearest police station is 2.0 km away from the village.

 Demographics

 Kashmiri is the natively-spoken language in Waripora Bangil.

 Transport

 Railways

 Mazhom railway station is about 7 km far from this village.
-However Udhampur railway station and Jammu Tawi railway station are the major railway stations located at a distance of 158 km and 175 km respectively.
+However, Udhampur railway station and Jammu Tawi railway station are the major railway stations located at a distance of 158 km and 175 km respectively.

 Airports

 Srinagar International Airport is the nearest airport to Waripora Bangil, located 28 km away.
 Jammu Airport is located 177 km from Waripora Bangil.

 Healthcare system

 Sub-district hospital Magam is the main hospital located in the area.
 It is 2 km away from Waripora Bangil.
-SC Dhobiwan Health sub-center is another hospital located near to Waripora Bangil.
+SC Dhobiwan Health sub-center is another hospital located near Waripora Bangil.